gaultier/blog/cross-platform-timers.md

 ## Illumos: port_create

-So, Illumos (in)famously has its own API for multiplexing events from disjoint sources, that is different from `kqueue`, and some Illumos developers have publicly stated they wished they had adopted `kqueue` back in the day.
+So, Illumos (in)famously has its own API for multiplexing events from disjoint sources, that is different from `kqueue`, and some Illumos developers have publicly stated they now wished they had adopted `kqueue` back in the day.

 Anyways, similarly to kqueue, their API (`port_create`) also supports timers!
-From the [man page](https://illumos.org/man/3C/port_create)
+From the [man page](https://illumos.org/man/3C/port_create):

 > PORT_SOURCE_TIMER events represent one or more timer expirations for a
 > given timer.
 A timer is associated with a port by specifying SIGEV_PORT
 > as its notification mechanism.

 Interestingly, the timer is created using the POSIX API that normally triggers a signal upon timer expiration, but thanks to `port_create`, the signal is instead turned into an event ports notification, as if it was a file descriptor.
 I think it's pretty clever, because that means that historical code creating timers need not be modified.
-In other words, it makes the POSIX API sane.
+In other words, it makes the POSIX API sane by circumventing signals and integrating it into a more modern facility to make it composable with other OS entities.

 ## macOS: dispatch_source_create

-Apple developers, in their infinite wisdom, decided to not support timers in `kqueue` and invented their own thing (of course).
+Apple developers, in their infinite wisdom, decided to support `kqueue` but not kqueue timers, and invented their own thing instead.

 It's called [dispatch_source_create](https://man.archlinux.org/man/dispatch_source_create.3.en) and it supports timers with `DISPATCH_SOURCE_TYPE_TIMER`.

-I do not currently develop on macOS so I have not tried it.
+I do not currently have access to an Apple computer so I have not tried it.
+All I know is that [Grand Central Dispatch/libdispatch](https://en.wikipedia.org/wiki/Grand_Central_Dispatch) is an effort to have applications have an event queue and thread pool managed for them by the OS.
+It's more of a task system, actually.
+All of this seems to me somewhat redundant with `kqueue` (which, on Apple platforms, came first!), but I am not an Apple engineer.

+`libdispatch` has technically been ported to many platforms but I suppose this is just like `libkqueue` on Linux: it exposes the familiar API, but under the hood, it translates all calls to the OS-specific API, so for all intents and purposes, this syscall is macOS specific (well, and iOS, tvOS, IpadOS, etc, but let's group them all into a 'macOS' bucket).

 ## Linux: io_uring

-`io_uring` is a fascinating Linux-only approach to essentially make every blocking system call...non-blocking.
+`io_uring` is a fascinating Linux-only approach to essentially make every blocking system call... non-blocking.
 A syscall is enqueued into a ring buffer shared between userspace and the kernel, as a 'request', and at some point in time, a 'response' is enqueued by the kernel into a separate ring buffer that our program can read.
 It's simple, it's composable, it's great.

-At the beginning I said that a blocking 'sleep' was not enough, because our program cannot do any work while sleeping. `io_uring` renders this moot: we can enqueue a sleep, do some work, for example enqueue other syscalls, and whenever our sleep finishes, we can dequeue it from the second ring buffer, and voila: we have a timer.
+At the beginning I said that a blocking 'sleep' was not enough, because our program cannot do any work while sleeping. `io_uring` renders this moot: we can enqueue a sleep, do some work, for example enqueue other syscalls, and whenever our sleep finishes, we can dequeue it from the second ring buffer, and voila: we just implemented a timer.

 It's so simple it's brilliant!
 Sadly, it's Linux only, only for recent-ish kernels, and some cloud providers disable this facility.

 ## All OSes: timers fully implemented in userspace

 Frustrated by my research, not having found one sane API that exists on all Unices, I wondered: How does `libuv`, the C library powering all of the asynchronous I/O for NodeJS, do it?
-I knew they supported [timers](https://docs.libuv.org/en/v1.x/timer.html).
+I knew they support [timers](https://docs.libuv.org/en/v1.x/timer.html).
 And they support all OSes, even the most obscure ones like AIX.
 Surely, they have found the best OS API!

 Let's make a super simple C program using libuv timers (loosely adapted from their test suite):